How To Fix a Leaky Bathtub Faucet Step-by-Step

 With any components that you remove, you should set them aside in a small container.
 When it comes time to replace all of these parts, you’ll want to put them together like when you removed them.

 After years of constant use, bathtub handles can begin to crack or develop rust.
 If you handle shows signs of severe wear, you’ll want to consider replacing it.

-Another reason your faucet may be leaking is that the handle may not be completely turning the water off.
+Another reason your faucet may leak is that the handle may not completely turn the water off.
 Depending on the type of faucet you have, install a new handle and turn on your water supply to find out if that’s the cause of the leak.